 While that bowl of deliciousness may look frou frou and a little fancy, you can find all of the ingredients at your local grocery store!
 Since I was there scouting school supplies, I grabbed the ingredients from my local Walmart:

-- Coleslaw mix – this is just pre-shredded cabbage and carrots. found in the produce section
+- Coleslaw mix - this is just pre-shredded cabbage and carrots. found in the produce section

 - Microwaveable brown rice